Retirement Planning in Singapore: A Starter Guide for Confused Millennials and Gen Zs

 67 years old If you work past MOM retirement age, you can re-contract with your employer until this age

-According to the Ministry of Manpower, the official Singapore retirement age is now 62 years old — although it’s slated to go up to age 65 by 2030.
+According to the Ministry of Manpower, the official Singapore retirement age is now 63 years old —although it’s slated to be raised to 64 years on 1 July 2026.

 This number is primarily meant to regulate employers, not workers.
 Should your employer suggest you “retire early to spend time with your grandkids” before age 62, you may have a case against them for unfair dismissal and can appeal to MOM.

 If you’re lucky to be with a good employer who doesn’t mind your age, you are free to continue working after you’ve passed retirement age.
-MOM sanctions this up to age 67.
-This is also known as the re-employment age, and, like the retirement age, it will increase to 68 in 2022, and eventually become 70 by 2030.
+MOM sanctions this up to age 68.
+This is also known as the re-employment age, and, along with the retirement age’s raise, it will be adjusted to 69 in 2026.

-On the other hand, if you want the government to #returnyourCPF, your retirement funds will only be available to you from age 55.
+On the other hand, if you want access to the CPF savings the government has seemingly been holding hostage (for your own good), your retirement funds will be available to you from age 55.
 That’s a whole different “retirement age”.

-Assuming you haven’t liquidated all your CPF funds and run off to retire in Batam, you need to wait another 10 years before you can smell your first CPF monthly payout, at age 65 (or later, if you choose).
+Assuming you haven’t liquidated all your CPF funds and run off to retire in Batam, you need to wait another 10 years before you can smell your first CPF monthly payout, at age 65 (or later up to age 70, if you choose).

 Back to top